Aboveground Net Primary Productivity- GLBRC BCSE & Scale-Up Sites

 For the first year or two after harvest, poplar growth is bushy, with several stems growing from the trunk.
 As a result, slight modifications to the ANPP measurements are required.
 For the diameter measurements, choose the largest stem (the leader) and record its diameter.
 When the largest stem is indistinguishable, measure all stems; the largest stem is considered the leader.
 For the destructive harvest, clip all stems of the trees chosen for destructive harvest.
 Record height and diameter of each stem, the total mass of all stems, and mass of the leader.

 Poplar leaves drop throughout the growing season.
 Leaf litter is collected in two wooden litter trap frames (0.5×0.95 m at KBS, 0.5×0.75 m at Arlington) following leaf emergence in mid-summer (usually July).
-Leaves within the traps are collected weekly (KBS) or bi-weekly (Arlington), dried, weighed, and archived for tissue analysis.
+Leaves within the traps are collected bi-weekly (weekly collections were made at KBS 2008-2014), dried, weighed, and archived for tissue analysis.

 Calculate the mean litter biomass (g/m2) per plot per collection date.